Zakouma National Park: Black rhinoceros

-The park's last black rhinoceros were seen in 1972.
+The last black rhinoceros was sighted in Zakouma National Park in 1972.
 During 2015–2016, African Parks initiated plans to reintroduce black rhinos to the park.
 Following the signature of a memorandum of understanding between the governments of Chad and South Africa in 2017, six black rhinos were provided by the latter nation's Department of Environmental Affairs to Zakouma under a custodianship agreement.
 Two of the rhinos died in October.
 Another two were found dead in the following month, leaving only two rhinos, both of them females; the two remaining individuals are being closely monitored.
 On 6 December 2023, five more black rhinos arrived in Zakouma National Park, five years after the four black rhinos died.
 Originally, six black rhinos were set to be moved, but one of the bulls had a history of depression, and as such, was eventually excluded.